LukasCBossert/biblatex-archaeologie/README.md

  This work has the LPPL maintenance status 'maintained'.

- The Current Maintainer of this work is Lukas C. Bossert and Johannes Friedl.
+ The Current Maintainer of this work is Lukas C. Bossert.